JuliaEditorSupport/julia-vim/README.md

 ### LaTeX-to-Unicode via Tab key

-This plug-in adds a mapping to the `<Tab>` key which makes it behave like the Julia REPL, i.e. when the cursor is at the end of a recognized LaTeX symbol (e.g. `\alpha`) in insert mode, pressing the `<Tab>` key will substitute it with the corresponding Unicode symbol (e.g. `α`).
-If a partial match is found (e.g. `\al`), a list of possible completions is suggested (e.g. `\aleph`, `\allequal`, `\alpha`), and it will be refined while you enter more characters; when only one match is left, pressing `<Tab>` will complete it and pressing it again will perform the substitution to Unicode.
+This plug-in adds a mapping to the <kbd>Tab</kbd> key which makes it behave like the Julia REPL, i.e. when the cursor is at the end of a recognized LaTeX symbol (e.g. `\alpha`) in insert mode, pressing the <kbd>Tab</kbd> key will substitute it with the corresponding Unicode symbol (e.g. `α`).
+If a partial match is found (e.g. `\al`), a list of possible completions is suggested (e.g. `\aleph`, `\allequal`, `\alpha`), and it will be refined while you enter more characters; when only one match is left, pressing
+<kbd>Tab</kbd> will complete it and pressing it again will perform the substitution to Unicode.

 If no suitable substitution is found, the action will fall back to whatever mapping was previously
 defined: by default, inserting a literal `<Tab>` character, or invoking some other action if another